michalgrzegorczyk-dev/angular-component-communication/public/blog-post/README.md

 direct, indirect, commonly used and less known techniques.
 I really hope you enjoyed reading it.
 If you have any questions, feel free to ask in the comments below.

-All the examples are available in the [GitHub repository](
+All the examples are available in the [GitHub repository](https://github.com/michalgrzegorczyk-dev/angular-component-communication).

 Thanks for reading! 🙏